 - Saved replies

 With Agorapulse, none of these features require an annual commitment.
-Most of these features are available at a starting price of $199 per month without a need to commit to an annual subscription.
-(Unless you want to.)
+Most of these features are available from Agorapulse at a starting price of $249 per month without a need to commit to an annual subscription.
+(Unless you want to in which case your cost would be $199 per month.)

-5. Who is (and isn’t) Hootsuite ideal for, and a gift to help your pricing research
+4. Who is (and isn’t) Hootsuite ideal for

 Hootsuite is a worthwhile option if you’re in the market for a social media management tool.

-Based on how its pricing plans are built, and what features are available in each plan, here are the use cases where Hootsuite might not be a good solution for you.
+Based on how its pricing plans are built, and what features are available in each plan, Hootsuite might not be a good solution for you if you fall into these categories.

-With Agorapulse, a plan with the same profile/user specs will cost you $199 per month or $1,908 for the year.
-Even with an annual commitment, that’s more than 3 times more affordable.
+With Agorapulse, a plan with the same profile/user specs will cost you $149 per month, plus $15 per additional social profile.
+(If you subscribe annually, it’s $10 per additional social profile.)
+If you commit to an annual subscription ($119 per month), that works out to a starting price of $1,428 for the year.
+Even with an annual commitment, that’s more than affordable.

-If you need more than 3 users on your Hootsuite account, you only have the option to pay $7,200 upfront for the Business plan.
+If you need more than 3 users on your Hootsuite account, you only have the option to contact them directly for a sales call.

 So, if your agency has more than 3 people managing social and doing community management, or if your customer support team has more than 3 agents answering questions on social media, you’re paying the big bucks.

-But even if you are a small agency and could live with 1 or 2 users and 10 or 20 social profiles (the limits for the Professional and Team plan, respectively at $75 and $189 per month), you’ll probably need features that are only in the Business plan, like:
+But even if you are a small agency and could live with 1 or 2 users and 10 or 20 social profiles (the limits for the Professional and Team plan, respectively at $99 and $249 per month), you’re stuck.
+Hootsuite got rid of its Business plan.

 - Automatically emailing reports to clients every week or every month